Planning and Public Policy Courses

 10:762:462 Human Rights and Health (3)

-Covers human rights law, its uses in wartime, the theoretical reframing of women's rights, and its application to health and health care.
+Covers human rights law, its uses in wartime, the theoretical reframing of women's rights, and its application to public health.

 10:762:463,464 Bloustein Research (BA,BA)